Ninebot KickScooter MAX Review

 It might not be at the forefront of your mind when you are shopping around for a scooter, but eventually, you'll have to carry and store the thing.
 Most manufacturers take this into account and work to reduce the dimensions and weight of their products.
 The Ninebot doesn't deliver in this category as it did in the performance-focused metrics.
 In large part, this is because you pay for performance in weight.
 All the components that contribute to a faster, more stable scooter add up to a bigger, heavier machine.
 That said, it's not all bad with the MAX's portability assessment.

-We think that the Ninebot MAX is a good value.
-It doesn't have much competition in the power and braking departments, but the competition it does have makes this machine's hefty price tag look like a bargain.
+The Ninebot MAX is a good value among models in our review.
+It has some stiff competition, but we feel it is fairly priced given its performance.
 More than that, this machine has aesthetic lines and an intuitive design that's built for heavy use.
 If you want to put miles on your machine, this little chariot is well worth the investment.

 The Ninebot KickScooter MAX is one heck of a machine.
 This puppy has tons of power and the brakes to bring you to a stop when the unexpected occurs.
 Its well-designed cockpit has wide bars for better steering, and an LED dashboard display providing pertinent information.
 The wide pneumatic tires add traction and smooth out the bumps in the road.
 Most important to the commuter crowd, its lithium-ion battery has an extremely long runtime.
 All and all, this is one bad machine.